Table of Contents

 If you want great coffee and great espresso from the same machine, there are a few details to keep in mind.

 The size of the coffee you use is a major factor.

-Keep in mind that espresso machines typically brew a single shot of espresso, which is 1 fluid ounce, give or take.
+Keep in mind that espresso machines typically brew a single serve of espresso, which is 1 fluid ounce, give or take.
 A drip coffee maker is able to brew a full pot.
 You want to find something in between.

-There are plenty of espresso makers which have a drip feature and a large capacity.
+There are plenty of espresso makers which have a drip feature plus a large capacity.
 The same can’t be said about coffee makers with an espresso option.

 The coarseness of the grind can affect the taste and the type of coffee you get.
 You need to find a combo that supports your favorite blend while providing the brew method you prefer.
 Whether you grind your own beans, or you use pods, this is definitely something to consider before making a purchase.

 There are plenty of milk foam aficionados out there.
 If you’re one of them, a milk wand is a feature to look for.
-Needless to say, the foam adds an entire new arsenal of beverages to the list and pushes the machine to another level, value-wise.
+Needless to say, the foam adds an entire new arsenal of beverages brew to the list and pushes the machine to another level, value-wise.

 It’s even better if you can get an automated milk frother.